 Leave No Trace

-Refuse products that come wrapped in plastic; buy bread from a bakers in a paper bag; leave your plastic cucumber wraps at the supermarket - send a message you don’t want plastic.
+Refuse products that come wrapped in plastic; buy bread from a bakers in a paper bag; leave your plastic cucumber wrappers and other unnecessary packaging at the supermarket - this will send a powerful message to retailers that you don’t want plastic.

 Give a Shit!

-Cutting our CO2
+Cutting the CO2